2025 Begins with Pro AV Growth at a Crawl

 Methodology

-The survey behind the AVIXA Pro AV Business Index was fielded to 2,000 members of the AVIXA Insights Community as well as many members of the ISE mailing list between April 26, 2024, and May 7, 2024.
-A total of 304 AV professionals completed the survey.
+The survey behind the AVIXA Pro AV Business Index was fielded to 2,000 members of the AVIXA Insights Community between January 28 2025, and February 5, 2025.
+A total of 309 AV professionals completed the survey.
 Only respondents who are service providers and said they were “moderately” to “extremely” familiar with their company’s business conditions were factored in index calculations.
 The AV Sales and AV Employment Indexes are computed as diffusion indexes.
 The monthly score is calculated as the percentage of firms reporting a significant increase plus half the percentage of firms reporting no change.
 Comparisons are always made to the previous month.
 Diffusion indexes, typically centered at a score of 50, are used frequently to measure change in economic activity.
 If an equal share of firms reports an increase as reports a decrease, the score for that month will be 50.
 A score higher than 50 indicates that firms, in the aggregate, are reporting an increase in activity that month compared to the previous month.
 In contrast, a score lower than 50 is a decrease in activity.

 About the AVIXA Insights Community